Multi-wavelength observations of substructures in solar flare ribbons: Statistical Properties of Riblets

 To further elucidate the flare’s temporal evolution, we analyzed AIA lightcurves for the flare.
 Lightcurves were extracted from a field of view encompassing both the flare ribbons and associated riblet activity.
-The intensity values for each wavelength were spatially averaged, smoothed by fitting a tenth-order polynomial to reduce noise, and normalized between 0 and 1 for direct comparison.

-For each smoothed lightcurve, three key temporal markers were identified: \begin{enumerate} \item \textbf{Start of Rise:} The time at which the lightcurve first exceeds a threshold (20th percentile of the intensity distribution). \item \textbf{Maximum Peak:} The time when the normalized lightcurve reaches its highest value. \item \textbf{Steepest Gradient:} The time corresponding to the maximum value of the absolute temporal derivative, calculated using \texttt{numpy.gradient}. \end{enumerate} The timings for these markers are listed in Table \ref{tab:aia_timing}.
+The intensity values for each wavelength were spatially averaged and the time series was smoothed by fitting a polynomial to reduce noise, and normalized between 0 and 1 for direct comparison between different AIA passbands.
+For each smoothed lightcurve, two key temporal markers were identified, Start of Rise: The time the lightcurve enters its sustained rising phase and Maximum Peak: The time when the normalized lightcurve reaches its highest value.

+The timings for these markers are listed in Table \ref{tab:combined_sorted}.
 Figure \ref{fig:aia_grouped} presents the same lightcurves grouped by the solar atmospheric layers they sample.
-The overlaid riblet event count reveals that the peak number of riblets coincides with the 1600 \AA{} and 1700 \AA{} channels (photosphere and chromosphere), while the coronal channels peak after the riblet count but before the 304 \AA{} channel peaks.
+The overlaid riblet event count reveals that the peak number of riblets is near coincident (within $\lesssim$1 min) with the 1600 \AA{} and 1700 \AA{} maxima, while the coronal channels peak after the riblet count but before the 304 \AA{} channel peak.

-The observed temporal sequence with the initial peaks in the 1600\AA{} and 1700\AA{} channels, followed by the maximum riblet occurrence, then delayed enhancements in the coronal AIA bands, and finally the 304\AA{} peak, is naturally explained by the standard flare scenario.
-Magnetic reconnection in the corona accelerates electrons which precipitate into the lower atmosphere, generating prompt UV continuum and line emission in the temperature‐minimum and chromospheric layers (1600\AA{}, 1700\AA{}) and manifesting as the H$\alpha$ ribbons and their constituent riblets.
-The riblet count reaches its maximum when this energy deposition is strongest.
-The ensuing heating drives chromospheric evaporation, filling reconnected loops with hot plasma that radiates in the coronal AIA channels at higher temperatures.
-Finally, as the evaporated plasma cools through transition‐region temperatures, it emits strongly in the 304\AA{} band, producing the latest observed peak.